Testing module

 NODE_CONF: /opt/chromaway/rell/config/node-config.properties

-To run your tests, simply run the script by writing the following inside the folder rell-tests.js is inside:
+To run your tests, simply run the script by running the following command in

 node rell-tests.js